 After School Club

-A registration fee of £10 per annum will apply to each family (A form will be made available to download soon for registration which can then be given to the office).
+A registration fee of £10 per annum will apply to each child for each club (A form will be made available to download soon for registration which can then be given to the office).

 Each Session will cost £9 and MUST be paid for one week in advance.
 A session is from 3.15 until 6pm at the latest.
 If a child is unable to attend due to illness/absence and the session has been paid for, a credit will be carried forward.
 Refunds will not be given unless there are exceptional circumstances and the decision of the School Business Manager will be final.
 Cancellations must be made before 12pm or you will still be charged for the session.The charges are subject to change at anytime subject to the Governors sanction.